 Setup | Retrieve clinical documents | RecordSync & Consent | Imported clinical documents | Reconcile clinical data

-Providers can use RecordSync to comprehensively review their patient's clinical history, including previous encounters, diagnoses, lab results, allergies, medications, immunizations, and other treatments.
+Providers can use RecordSync to comprehensively review their patients' clinical history, including previous encounters, diagnoses, lab results, allergies, medications, immunizations, and other treatments.
 By querying trusted data sources across different healthcare systems, RecordSync pulls relevant patient records and care summaries directly into DrChrono, ensuring you have all the insights you need to make confident care decisions.

 Eligible clinicians can attest to the Merit-based Incentive Payment System (MIPS) Promoting Interoperability (PI) performance category for the Health Information Exchange (HIE) requirement by participating in the RecordSync bi-directional exchange.